Sadiq al-Mahdi: 1989 coup and afterwards

 Sadiq continued to lead the Umma Party in opposition to Bashir after being ousted.
 He spent a period in exile, but eventually returned to Sudan in November 2000.
 As a former head of government, he joined the Club of Madrid.

-He ran unsuccessfully for the 2010 presidential elections, pledging not to hand Bashir to the International Criminal Court to face charges of crimes against humanity and war crimes on the grounds that it would destabilise the country.
+He ran unsuccessfully for the 2010 presidential elections, pledging not to hand Bashir to the International Criminal Court to face charges of crimes against humanity and war crimes on the grounds that it would destabilize the country.
 In 2014, the government alleged that Sadiq had collaborated with rebels, forcing him to flee to Egypt.
 He eventually returned to Khartoum on 26 January 2017.

 In April 2019, Bashir was himself ousted by a coup after months of mass protests.
 Sadiq affirmed his party's support for the protests and confirmed that they would not be part of any future civilian transitional government.
 He also opined that Sudan should join the International Criminal Court and hand over Bashir to face charges.
 In May 2019, Sadiq announced his retirement from electoral politics.

-Death
+On October 24, 2020, as Sudan began to normalize diplomatic relations with Israel, Mahdi strongly condemned the move, while accusing U.S. president Donald Trump (a chief facilitator of the deal) of being racist against Muslims and black people, and calling Israel an "apartheid state."